sane/sane/_site/docs.md

 **Note: If you use Docker, make sure you have [fig](http://www.fig.sh/install.html) installed.
 On Mac or Windows also [boot2docker](http://boot2docker.io/) and for Linux see: [https://docs.docker.com/installation/ubuntulinux/](https://docs.docker.com/installation/ubuntulinux/)**

+## Tutorials

+Check out our offical tutorials at http://www.100percentjs.com/introducing-new-series-tutorials-sane/ as well as the github repository where all the latest parts get released: https://github.com/mgenev/how-to-sane

 ## Overview

 * The cli creates a sane folder structure so you can develop server and client seperately, but they integrate smoothly.